 As Accenture wrote in its report, The Case for the Human Touch in Banking, “As trusted financial consultants, branch employees will be charged with helping customers achieve their financial goals in radically different ways.
 They need to be able to deliver strategic advisory services, communicate the intricacies of complex financial products, and identify solutions that best match the needs of each customer.
 This means moving beyond product mastery and developing active listening and assessment skills.”
 While this is a major focus for most banks or credit unions as they attempt to compete in the digital age, all too often this sales training mindset is getting in the way of actual product training.
 Front-line staff needs a solid foundation in the product, policy and procedure information necessary to service customers without putting them on hold.
 Without this foundation, there is no way they will be able to employ the fancy sales techniques that most institutions dream of for their front-line staff.

-Impacts of Current Bank or Credit Union Training Model
+4 Major Impacts of the Current Bank and Credit Union Training Model

 The primary job duty of a front-line staffer is to answer customer questions.
 Yet, a majority of the time front-line staff have to put members on hold (for an average of 15 minutes) and ask a subject matter expert for help or dig through a 5,000-page policy, procedure and product manual to find the correct answer.
 When front-line staff is continuously unable to immediately and autonomously answer member questions, it drains their confidence and wreaks havoc on their morale.